Fios-Quest/YouTube-Scripts/src/fun/favourite-dumpster-fire.md

 Dog2 and Dog3 were created with `Object.create` which returns something of the `any` type.

-This means, we can pass them to a function that takes a Cat because they are not Dogs "anything".
+This means, we can pass them to a function that takes a Cat because they are not Dogs, they are "anything".

-Today, if you have a function which returns something that could be anything, use the `unknown` type instead
+Today, if you have a function which returns something that could be anything, use the `unknown` type instead, you can narrow it down later.

 Don't worry though we can cast them to Dog's with `as`